Welcome to today's edition of the Rush 24-7 podcast.

 Hello, Mr. Pascal.

-He wasn't even a scientist, he was a philosopher.
+He was a philosopher.

-And yet, the big bang violates the first law of thermodynamics.
+And yet, the Big Bang violates the first law of thermodynamics.

 That law says you cannot create something out of nothing.

-But cosmologists who are physicists that study the evolution of the universe have to invent new physics to explain the big bang.
+But cosmologists who are physicists that study the evolution of the universe have to invent new physics to explain the Big Bang.

 Physics that have never been observed.